A drop of inorganic fertilizer greatly enhances the growth of algae in a mini-aquarium.

 Instead of adding the fertilizer directly to the pond water, I used some clean tap water.
-I scratched off some algae and inoculated the water.
+I scratched off some algae from the original jar and transferred it to the new jar.
 I also added one drop of liquid inorganic fertilizer, the one which is used to fertilize garden flowers.
-Organic fertilizer (such as Guano fertilizer) might promote the growth of bacteria and I was therefore reluctant to use it.
+Organic fertilizer (such as Guano fertilizer) promotes the growth of bacteria and I therefore did not want to use it.

 The first try was not successful, probably because I added too much fertilizer.
 The water formed a white precipitate which accumulated on the bottom of the jar, but green algae could not be observed.
 I repeated the experiment adding only a single drop for about 500ml of water and was much more successful.

 I also supplied the jar with air, using and aquarium air pump to ensure sufficient carbon dioxide supply, but it also worked without air supply.
-I placed the jar into direct sunlight to promote photosynthesis.
-Evaporated water was replaced.
-After about 1-2 weeks the water turned increasingly green and biofilms started to form on the glass surfaces.
+As a matter of fact, some algae do not like it if the water is agitated too much.
+I placed the jar in a bright place to promote photosynthesis.
+Evaporated water was replaced every few days.
+After about 1-2 weeks the water turned increasingly green and a biofilm started to form on the glass surfaces.
 Bubbles (possibly oxygen) also started to appear on the surface of the water.